-$AP_t$ is:
+AP_t is:

-- (c) any Determined Pass Through Amount that the Service Provider proposes to pass through in whole or in part in Financial Year t, and / or - (d) any pass through amounts arising from cost pass through events (as that term is defined in the access arrangement applying to this Network in the immediately prior access arrangement period) occurring in the immediately prior access arrangement period that the Service Provider proposes to pass through in whole or in part in Financial Year t, that includes an amount to reflect the time value of money between incurring the costs and recovering the costs, and excludes any amounts already passed through in Reference Tariffs;
+- (a) any Determined Pass Through Amount that the Service Provider proposes to pass through in whole or in part in Financial Year t; and / or - (b) any pass through amounts arising from cost pass through events (as that term is defined in the access arrangement applying to this Network in the immediately prior access arrangement period) occurring in the immediately prior access arrangement period that the Service Provider proposes to pass through in whole or in part in Financial Year t, that includes an amount to reflect the time value of money between incurring the costs and recovering the costs, and excludes any amounts already passed through in Reference Tariffs;

-$CPI_t$ has the same meaning as set out in clause 3.2;
+CPI_t has the same meaning as set out in clause 3.2;

-$X_t$ has the same meaning as set out in clause 3.2;.
+X_t has the same meaning as set out in clause 3.2;.

-$A_t$ is the automatic adjustment factor for Financial Year t as defined in this Schedule 4:
+A_t is the automatic adjustment factor for Financial Year t as defined in this Schedule 3;

-$p{t-1}^{xy}$ has the same meaning as set out in clause 3.2; and

-$q{t-2}^{xy}$ has the same meaning as set out in clause 3.2.
+p{t-1}^{xy} has the same meaning as set out in clause 3.2; and q{t-2}^{xy} has the same meaning as set out in clause 3.2.

-Schedule 5 Reference Service Agreement The terms and conditions for the Reference Services are set out in the separate Reference Service Agreement, 1 July 2025 - 30 June 2030.
-The Reference Service Agreement, 1 July 2025 - 30 June 2030 forms part of this Access Arrangement.
+Schedule 4 Reference Service Agreement Agreement, 1 July 2 ditions for the Reference Service are set out in the separate Reference Service 2020 - 30 June 2025.
+The Reference Service Agreement, 1 July 2020 - 30 June this Access Arrangement.